-COMMITTEE RECOMMENDATION TO PURSUE DOCTORAL DISSERTATION FOLLOWING COMPLETION OF M.A.
+COMMITTEE RECOMMENDATION TO CONTINUE DEPARTMENTAL SUPPORT FOLLOWING COMPLETION OF M.A.
 (FOR MA/PHD STUDENTS)

 Student's Name:

 PID# -

 Date:

 Master's Degree to be awarded: May year August year December year

-We recommend that this student continue beyond the Master's Degree and pursue completion of the doctoral degree in Geography at UNC-Chapel Hill.
+We recommend that this student receive departmental support beyond the Master's Degree and pursue completion of the doctoral degree in Geography at UNC-Chapel Hill.

 Signed/date Committee Chair/Advisor:

 Director of Graduate Studies:

+We do not recommend that this st udent receive departme ntal support beyond t he Master's Degree to pursue

-We do not recommend that this student continue beyond the Master's Degree to pursue completion of the doctoral degree in Geography at UNC-Chapel Hill.
+We do not recommend that this student receive departmental support beyond the Master's Degree to pursue completion of the doctoral degree in Geography at UNC-Chapel Hill.

 Signed/date